-In a short period of time, New Naratif has produced a wide range of important articles about Southeast Asia in a variety of languages and formats, organised events across four different countries, partnered with a range of local civil society organisations, and grown into a nearly 1,000 strong movement.
+In a short period of time, New Naratif has produced a wide range of important articles about Southeast Asia in a variety of languages and formats, organised events across four different countries, swayed elections, partnered with a range of local civil society organisations, and grown into a 1,300 strong movement.
 We’ve made major contributions to the political discourse in Singapore and Malaysia, and brought to light new perspectives in Indonesia, Vietnam, and the Philippines, among others.
 For this, we’ve been attacked, threatened, and even had writers and contributors arrested and sent to jail.

 How We Create Change

 Permanent positive change needs to be driven by the people of Southeast Asia working together.
 We build capacity for this by:

 - providing Southeast Asians with information, in accessible formats and languages, about important issues that we collectively face;